senaoz/RMS/README.md

 # Registration Management System

-I aimed to construct a simple Registration Management System (RMS) for an academic institution using PHP, Apache Web Server, and SQL database.
+This project aimed to construct a simple Registration Management System (RMS) for an academic institution using PHP, Apache Web Server, and SQL database.
 In this project, users are registered by the admin with a unique email address.
 They are divided into three by their roles;

 -   Administrator
 -   Professors